jpvanoosten/VolumeTiledForwardShading/README.md

 ## Visual Studio

 Although the project uses CMake to define the project settings, [Visual Studio 2017](https://www.visualstudio.com/downloads/) (15.4) was used to compile the project.
 It was tested with Visual Studio Enterprise but there is no reason it shouldn't work with Visual Studio Community.

+## Windows 10 SDK

+The project has been compiled and tested using the Windows 10 SDK (10.0.16299.0).
+The latest Windows 10 SDK can be downloaded from the [Windows 10 SDK website here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).

 # Controls